carpentries-incubator/geospatial-python/_episodes/01-raster-structure.md

 ## Dealing with Missing Data

-Raster data often has a no data value associated with it.
+Raster data often has a "no data value" associated with it and for raster datasets read in by `rasterio` this value is referred to as `nodata`.
 This is a value assigned to pixels where data is missing or no data were collected.
 However, there can be different cases that cause missing data, and it's common for other values in a raster to represent different cases.
 The most common example is missing data at the edges of rasters.

 By default the shape of a raster is always rectangular.
 So if we have a dataset that has a shape that isn't rectangular, some pixels at the edge of the raster